-Fig. 3.3.4.1e - Conceptual Town Square option (Town Square #3) with potential landscape elements and configuration.
+Fig. 3.3.5.1d - Conceptual Town Square option (Town Square #2) as multi-neighbourhood focus with formal layout and urban edge treatment.

-3.3.4.2 Local Parks
+3.3.5.2 Local Parks

-Two Local Park designations have been identified for Block Plan 51-1, including along the east edge of the natural heritage feature, south of Mayfield Rd., and along the east side of the N-S Spine Road at the intersection with the extension of Buick Boulevard.
+Two Local Park designations have been identified for Block Plan 51-2, including along the east edge of the natural heritage feature, south of Mayfield Rd., and along the east side of the N-S Spine Road at the intersection with the extension of Buick Boulevard.